A-Wpro/my-smart-status/README.md

 # my-smart-status

-webapp for idk nobody red this anyway
+webapp for regrouping all info needed offshore